hashicorp/terraform/website/source/docs/commands/destroy.html.markdown

 confirmation before destroying.

 This command accepts all the flags that the
-[apply command](/docs/commands/apply.html) accepts.
+[apply command](/docs/commands/apply.html) accepts, with the exception of execution plans.
 If `-force` is set, then the destroy confirmation will not be shown.

 The `-target` flag, instead of affecting "dependencies" will instead also destroy any resources that _depend on_ the target(s) specified.